 Simply insert the pins and push them together or away from each other (depends on the car) and then pull them forward, the radio should come free.

-2 Unplug it
+2 Unplug the stereo

 Simple as it sounds – there will be a plug connector going into the back of the radio.
 Unplug this, then the radio is free of the car completely.

-4 No cutting
+5 No cutting

 If you have a car like a Mk1 Focus, or Saab or something that has a large radio face, you’ll again need to go shopping.
-Happily though, you can buy adaptor facias for most common cars, so your new radio will look right at home.
+Happily, though, you can buy adaptor facias for most common cars, so your new radio will look right at home.

-6 Plug the radio in
+7 Plug the radio in

 Before fitting it into the car, plug the radio in and check it functions.
 Some cars might need you to swap the live and ignition live wired around.
 Handily, most new stereos come with a harness that has a plug on the red live and yellow ignition live wires so you can swap them around if needs be.

-7 Fit the radio
+8 Fit the car radio

-8 Fit the surround and face
+9 Fit the surround and faceplate

 Fit the surround and the stereo face, and then that’s it, the hard part is done.
-Now you just have to consult the manual for your chosen stereo so you can connect your phone etc. Simple.
+Now you just have to consult the manual for your chosen stereo so you can connect your phone etc.